MrPicklesBush/SkipBeatTi/README.md

 6. npm install
 7. npm start

+Additionally, since our project utilizes Node.js, you should have SQL version 8.0.4 or below to be compatible.

 # Member Contributions
 **Lisa Yu**: coded features for displaying songs, albums, & playlists, & wrote Goals & Description in final report